TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/04_lesson/lab.md

 * `print`
 	*  The program will ask which shopping list the user wants to print from and afterwards will request which position it should print.
 * `print all`
-	* The program will ask which shopping list the user wants to print and will print all of the activities associated with that shopping list.
+	* The program will ask which shopping list the user wants to print and will print all of the items associated with that shopping list.

 ###Functions
 * `update_list`
     * Takes in an integer representing the index of the shopping list, an integer representing the index of the item to update, and a string representing the new item to add to that shopping list.
+* `print_item`
+    * Takes an int representing the index of the shopping list followed by an int representing the index of the item to print.
 * `print_list`
-    * Takes an int representing the index of the shopping list to print or "all" to print all shopping lists.
+    * Takes an int representing the index of the shopping list to print.

 * Feel free to add more functions as you see fit